ZhangAustin/high-quality-chat/README.md

 	* `pip install pyaudio`
   * `pip install pydub`

+### Server Setup

+Ensure a properly running SIP server has been configured on your network.
+Clients can hook into any existing SIP architecture as long as they are provided a conference number to dial into.

+All testing was done with FreePBX/Asterisk 13.
+Setup instructions can be found here: https://wiki.freepbx.org/display/FOP/Installing+FreePBX+with+the+Official+Distro

+Create SIP extensions (or allow anonymous inbound calls) for each user.
+These should have unique call numbers and passwords.
+The producer can then take these credentials and generate connection strings for each user.
+Role is determined and synchronized by the chat client and servers, so any SIP credentails will work for any type of user.
+They can be reused, but only one client can connect to the voice channels from one set of credentials at any time.

+Some caveats:
+Installation behind NAT can be a bit trickey.
+If you only properly forward SIP ports you will be able to place phone calls but not actually connect to the voice channel.
+In order for this to occur, about 10,000 RTP ports will also need to be forwarded.
+Specific values will be noted in your server configuration.
+While there are some technologies to avoid having to forward all of these ports, they were not explored and may not be compatible without modifications to the clients (ICE/STUN).

+If a client improperly exits, they will not be able to rejoin the session until a manual hangup is called on the server side or timeout has been reached.
+These timeouts are configurable on the server side and default to 30 munites under Asterisk 13.

 ### Project Configuration

 After cloning the application, any desired configurations should be filled out in `hqc/conn.conf`: